Gigapixel 8: Image upscaling from the future

 Cloud Rendering is displayed as an option alongside "Export" at the bottom of the right column.
 The button displays a processing time estimate, and how many credits the upscale will cost.
 Gigapixel 8 comes with 100 free credits to test the service, but costs money afterwards using paid credit "packs" and monthly subscriptions.
 The larger an image upscale, the more credits it costs.
 Cloud rendered images are saved for 7 days before they're automatically deleted.

 I'm certain that Cloud Rendering will stir some debate among Gigapixel users.
 After all, no one enjoys additional fees for software they already own.
 However, it's worth noting that Topaz isn't gating features behind a paywall.
-They're simply providing a faster, more convenient alternative that delivers the same quality as the desktop version.
-Expecting a costly, cloud-based infrastructure to be available for free, especially for demanding tasks like image (and likely video) processing, wouldn’t be realistic.
+They are simply providing a faster, more convenient service delivering the same quality as the desktop version.
+Expecting a costly, cloud-based infrastructure to be available for free, especially for demanding tasks like image and video processing isn't realistic.

 The Generative models, however, are a different animal.
 Previews are painfully slow to process (a full image preview can take 10 minutes and longer), and the results can be unpredictable.
 Sometimes the AI does a good job reforming and rebuilding detail, sometimes it doesn't, as illustrated in the image below, where Gigapixel added clarity and sharpness to bokeh; an area that should remain soft, photographically speaking.
 This could lead to generating the same image multiple times through Cloud Rendering to get the results you're looking for within a reasonable amount of time.
 And once a credit is spent, it's spent.
 There are no refunds or returns.